apache/spark/docs/monitoring.md

 ## Viewing After the Fact

-If Spark is run on Mesos or YARN, it is still possible to construct the UI of an application through Spark's history server, provided that the application's event logs exist.
+It is still possible to construct the UI of an application through Spark's history server, provided that the application's event logs exist.
 You can start the history server by executing:

     ./sbin/start-history-server.sh